Anant-gif/onlinefraud/README.md

 ## Conclusion
 Summarize the findings, insights, and performance of the fraud detection model.
 Discuss potential use cases and future improvements.

-## License
-This project is licensed under the [MIT License](LICENSE).

-Feel free to reach out if you have any questions or suggestions!